MK Dons vs Liverpool: Harvey Elliott in line for Reds debut as Jurgen Klopp picks youthful squad for Carabao Cup clash | Goal.com

 The Reds have selected a youthful squad for the third-round tie away at the League One outfit, with a host of youngsters in line to feature in the game.

 Harvey Elliott, the 16-year-old signed from Fulham in the summer, is one such player.
-The teenager, who made his professional debut for the Cottagers in the League Cup 13 months ago, is set for a first senior Reds appearance having began the season with Neil Critchley’s Under-23 side.
+The teenager, who made his professional debut for the Cottagers in the League Cup 12 months ago, is set for a first senior Reds appearance having began the season with Neil Critchley’s Under-23 side.
+He would become the second-youngest player in Liverpool's history were he to feature.

 Elliott is joined in the squad by fellow new-boy Sepp van den Berg, while 18-year-old midfielders Luis Longstaff and Leighton Clarkson have also travelled.
 Longstaff scored for the U-23s against Leicester City last weekend, while Clarkson has impressed staff in training at Melwood while making a solid start to the campaign with Barry Lewtas' U-18 side.